Welcome to

 Mission Nombre de Dios – Where the Catholic Faith Took Root in America

-From that moment, the Church’s mission of evangelization began in this new land.
-The missionaries who followed shared the Gospel with Indigenous peoples and established a lasting Catholic presence that continues to this day.
+From that moment, Catholic parish life and Eucharistic devotion took root in this new land.
+Missionaries who followed proclaimed the Gospel among Indigenous peoples and established a Catholic presence that has endured for more than four and a half centuries.

 Pilgrimages